curioustsai/vecpool/README.md

 └───Lenovo
 ```

-## Simulator
-- Vec should match with the simulator.
-So, keep track of simulator as well.
-Put simulator on the SharePoint.
-Point by link.

-## Utilities
+## Utils
-- FMSmartVecToDat.exe: Convertor between *.vec and *.dat files
+* FMSmartVecToDat.exe: Convertor between *.vec and *.dat files
-- pyvec: python utils
+* pyvec: python utils
- - clipboard: extract/merge mode from whole vec file
+  * clipboard: extract/merge mode from whole vec file
- - editor: batch process for editing vec file
+  * editor: batch editing for vec files. `No more hands on efforts`.
+Refer to `editor.cfgx` for more details.
- - format: sort vec parameters
+  * format: sort vec parameters.
- - validator: validate vec files with *.cfgx.
-Refer to valdiator.cfgx for details.
+  * validator: validate vec files with *.cfgx.
+Refer to `valdiator.cfgx` for details.
+* drc_curve: draw a drc curve from command line arguments
+* qconvertor: a python script to conver hex, floating number, dB value.
+* FMConvertor: a python script to batch convert d2v/v2d and sort parameters.